d3lta-v/SSTuino/docs/tutorials/Sec1/tinkercad.md

 ---
-title: Tinkercad
+title: My first circuit!
 date: 2019-07-03
 author: Goh Qian Zhe
 ---

-# Create amazing projects with TinkerCAD!
+# My first circuit!

+## Hello TinkerCAD!

 Say you have an amazing idea at hand and would like to realise it, to which you are thinking: "Hmm, how can I evolve my idea into a real product?"